Vaazhai: Production

 The film, announced on 21 November 2022, was produced by director Mari Selvaraj and his wife Divya Mari Selvaraj under their home banner Navvi Studios.
 Ponvel.
 M and Raghul.
 R made their acting debut, while established actors like Nikhila Vimal, J. Satish Kumar, Kalaiyarasan, Dhivya Duraisamy, Karnan Janaki and Nivedita Rajappan were cast in pivotal supporting roles.
 Principal photography began on 21 November 2022 in Thoothukudi, and wrapped on 11 January 2023.

 Music

 The soundtrack and film score is composed by Santhosh Narayanan, in his third collaboration with Mari Selvaraj after Pariyerum Perumal and Karnan.The first single titled, "Thenkizhakku" was released on 18 July 2024.
 The second single "Oru Oorula Raja" was released on 29 July 2024.
 The third single "Otha Satti Soru" was released on 5 August 2024.
 The fourth single "Paadhavathi" was released on 10 August 2024.
-The entire soundtrack album was released on 23 August 2024, after the film's release.

-Later, the production house announced that the audio rights for the film were secured by Think Music.
+The entire soundtrack album was released on 22 August 2024.
+The audio rights for the film were secured by Think Music.